patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Battery/Battery.md

 | Level 3 | High severity | 3 orange bars |
 | Level 4 | Critical severity (worst case scenario) | 4 red bars |

-To specify the severity of the battery's risk level, you can pass a predefined number or text value into the `severity` property that corresponds to the appropriate severity level.
+To specify the severity of the battery's risk level, you can pass a predefined enum or text value into the `severity` property that corresponds to the appropriate severity level.

 To add an optional label to a battery, add the `label` property to the `<Battery>` component.